temperlang/temperlang-blog/posts/stretching.md

 *Failure Is Not Not an Option* but Some Option is not a Failure?!
 This article discusses Nicomachean Ethics: Aristotle’s take on the virtues of exceptions vs result checking for error handling.
-Exception handling is also super important to programmers.
-An interface isn’t idiomatic if programmers can’t rely on practices that have worked before to meet failure-handling responsibilities.
+Failure handling is also super important to programmers.
+An interface isn’t idiomatic if programmers' hard-learned habits don't help them meet their failure-handling responsibilities.

-*I Love You, You Love Me, ARGGHH There Goes Timely Deallocation* is about the big purple dinosaur of memory management: reference cycles.
+*I Love You, You Love Me, We're Surrounded by Uncollected Garbage* is about the big purple dinosaur of memory management: reference cycles.
 Can we enable developers used to garbage-collecting runtimes a way to write memory safe libraries?
-How does this fit with our “do as OCaml does and things just work” design principle?
-Can developers who aren’t used to thinking about ownership craft APIs, like W3 DOM trees, that appear cyclic?
+How does this fit with our “when you do as OCaml does, things just work” design principle?
+Can developers who aren’t used to thinking about ownership craft interfaces, like W3 DOM trees, that appear cyclic?

 *The Problem With Introspection Is That It Has No End*, nor, PKD, does it have portable semantics.
 But introspection, and its mirror image reflection, are necessary in many language ecosystems for critical operations like serialization.
-How can Temper support those operations without sinking into a semantic tarpit?
+Can Temper support those operations without sinking into a semantic tarpit?

 *When We Go Low, We Go High* talks about an opportunity.
 Some dynamic languages pair well with a compiled language: CPython with C, JS with Wasm.
 When translating, can we get the best of both?: idiomatic dynamic language interfaces that delegate most of the work to ahead-of-time optimized code.
+Can Temper make it easier for an organization gradually adding types to pre-exisitng code in a language that acquired a type system late in its development?